danimelchor/danimelchor/README.md

 # Daniel Melchor
 ## Summary
-Hey there!
-My name is Daniel.
+Hey there! :wave: My name is Daniel.
 I am an 18-year-old student born in Spain.
 I have been interested in computers from a very young age.
 I create projects, learn from others and do my own research.

 People say I am good at: communicating, meeting new people, taking initiative, and being consistent.